toonMarty/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable.
 A script that creates a global variable BEST with value School 8-true_knowledge. a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule.
-A script that prints the result of POWER divided by DIVIDE
+A script that prints the result of POWER divided by DIVIDE 11-binary_to_decimal.
+A script that converts from binary to decimal